 • What these trends mean for embedded engineers and product teams

-This session is designed for embedded engineers and product leaders looking to stay ahead of the curve in a rapidly changing development landscape.
-Whether you are exploring AI-generated code or considering how much open-source to include in your next project, this discussion will provide insights into where embedded software development is heading next and what you should do now to stay ahead.
+This session was designed for embedded engineers and product leaders seeking to stay ahead in a rapidly evolving landscape.
+Whether you're exploring AI-generated code or evaluating how much open source to incorporate into your architecture, this discussion offered a glimpse into what’s next for embedded development — and how to prepare.

 Meet the Speakers